ailocalnode/olakai-sdk-python/README.md

 Here you choose precisely what field you are sending to Olakai, if you want to be sure not to divulge crucial information.
 In all cases, you should keep in mind not to wrap such sensitive functions to avoid exposing confidential data.

+The capture process transforms the function's arguments and return value into input/output data using the provided capture function, which extracts the relevant information to be sent to Olakai's monitoring API for analysis and tracking.

 ### Async Support